fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

 - Federated Credential Management API
 - Login Status API
+- Web platform tests

 ### Other Deliverables

 Other non-normative documents may be created such as:

 - Use case and requirement documents;
-- Test suite and implementation report for the specification;
+- Implementation reports for the specification;
 - Primer or Best Practice documents to support web developers when designing applications.

 ### Timeline